Rutang-Bhatiya/ECO3-legacy-reporting-environment-analysis/README.md

-# ECO3 – Legacy Reporting Environment Analysis

 ## Purpose of This Repository

 This repository documents the **initial discovery, analysis, and understanding** of the legacy reporting and data environment at ECO3.

-Before attempting any fixes, automation, or future-state architecture design, it was critical to **first understand the reality of the existing ecosystem**—its scale, dependencies, risks, and business usage.
+Before attempting any fixes, automation, or future-state architecture design, it was critical to **first understand the reality of the existing ecosystem** its scale, dependencies, risks, and business usage.

 This repository focuses on **understanding before action**.